rifat71/playwright-assessment/README.md

 Running Tests
 -------------
-Examples:
-Run the expected passing test with the @wip tag
+Run the example passing test with the @wip tag
 ```shell
 npm run test-pass
 ```

-Run the expected failed test with the @wip2 tag
+Run the example failed test with the @wip2 tag
 ```shell
 npm run test-fail
 ```